 Meet Beekeeper.
 The instant messaging corporate software that’s made for frontline workers.

-Team Messaging Made for the Frontlines
+Enterprise Messaging Made for the Frontlines

 When it comes to workplace tech, frontline workers are a historically underserved population — even though they’re highly influential in driving customer decisions.